BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Virginia Stats and Trends

-- Virginia has played eight games, with five wins against the spread.

-- This year, the Cavaliers have two ATS wins in three games as an underdog of 2.5 points or more.
+- This year, the Cavaliers have two against the spread wins in three games as an underdog of 2.5 points or more.

-- Virginia has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Virginia has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Virginia is 5-1 against the spread and 6-1 overall in games when it puts up more than 22.5 points.
+- When Virginia puts up more than 22.5 points, it is 5-1 against the spread and 6-1 overall.

-- Virginia is 5-2 against the spread and 6-2 overall when the team amasses over 386.4 yards.
+- In games that Virginia totals more than 386.4 yards, the team is 5-2 against the spread and 6-2 overall.

-- The Cavaliers have turned the ball over 10 times, two fewer times than the Cougars have forced turnovers (12).
+- This season the Cavaliers have 10 turnovers, two fewer than the Cougars have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.